Protestors who camped outside KC City Hall leave after 21 days

-KANSAS CITY, MO (KCTV) – Protestors who have been camping outside of Kansas City, Missouri, City Hall have said they are now leaving after 21 days.
+KANSAS CITY, MO (KCTV/KSMO ) -- Protestors who have been camping outside of Kansas City, Missouri, City Hall have said they are now leaving after 21 days.

 “After a historic 21-day occupation at KC City Hall, The People’s City is declaring a ceasefire as talks have begun with public officials regarding the reimagination of public safety and divesting funds from law enforcement,” the group said in an Instagram post Friday night.